 The show received a fair amount of negative criticism, not just on creative grounds but also for ideological reasons.
-It seems that for more than a few critics, the mere idea of a privileged white male practicing martial arts was an intolerable expression of cultural appropriation.
+It seems for some critics, the mere idea of a white man practicing martial arts was an intolerable expression of cultural appropriation.

-Accusations of cultural appropriation in general have been flying quite freely of late, levelled at any form of white involvement in traditionally non-white cultural activities – white musicians playing jazz, white parents dressing their daughter as Moana for Halloween, the fictional Danny Rand using martial arts against his foes.
-Like many hot-button issues, it has in fact generated more heat than light, more polarizing opinion than thoughtful discussion.
+Accusations of cultural appropriation have been flying freely in recent years, levelled at any form of involvement by white people in traditionally non-white cultural activities – white musicians playing jazz, white parents dressing their daughter as Moana for Halloween, the fictional Danny Rand using martial arts against his foes.
+Like many hot-button issues, it has generated more heat than light, more polarizing opinion than thoughtful discussion.

 Academic origins